hipe/tmx/fields/doc/issues/012-normal-normalization.md

-        step 3 (requiredness check): exactly as described for this same step (2 hops) above, if the field is required and our "working value" qualifies as being *not* set, add a symbolic reference to this formal attribute to the ordered set of names of missing required fields. note we do *not* withdraw from processing here in such a case. again this will be explained at [#here.J.2].
+        step 3 (requiredness check): exactly as described for this same step (2 hops) above, if the field is required and our "working value" qualifies as being *not* set, add a symbolic reference to this association to the ordered set of names of missing required fields. note we do *not* withdraw from processing here in such a case. again this will be explained at [#here.J.2].